 French said airlines tend to be very risk averse and so Hotelbeds’ ex-Tui tour operating background means it can offer them the reassurance that hotels have gone through the necessary health and safety checks.

 “They [airlines] needs a bit of due diligence and quality assurance,” he said.
 “And we offer hotels guarantees and deposits so it’s at our own risk.
-We have been doing this for 15 years, so we do not mess it up.
+We have been doing this for 15 years, so this is our bread and butter and we do it well.
 The risk is on us, but the return is the airlines’.”

 Hotelbeds looks to work in partnership with airlines, added French, beginning with understanding what the potential is for then to start offering packaged deals.